build-security/opa-express-middleware/README.md

 # opa-express-middleware
 ## Abstract
-Node.js express middleware to authorize API requests using a 3rd party policy engine (OPA).
+Node.js express middleware to authorize API requests using a 3rd party policy engine (OPA) as the Policy Decision Point (PDP).
 If you're not familiar with OPA, please [learn more](https://www.openpolicyagent.org/).

 ## Data Flow